 KSBs Pass Descriptors Distinction Descriptors Guidance Notes Delivery Adapts and applies teaching strategies in delivery, using suitable learning resources to engage learners and support progress.
 (K2, K12, S6, S14) Delivers strategies to support the development of independence in learners.
 (S1) Recognises when a learner requires immediate adaptation of resources to increase or decrease the level of demand during delivery.
-(K2, K12, S6, S14) Pass Demonstrates tailored teaching methods such as discussion, group work, and Q&A activities.
-Resources should be relevant to the topic, age, and accessibility of all learners.
-Gives learners opportunities to be independent such as giving choice, ownership, collaboration, peer learning, and positive reinforcement (this is not an exhaustive list).
-Distinction Can identify cues, both nonverbal and verbal, of learning needed and can act to adapt the level of challenge.
+(K2, K12, S6, S14) Pass Demonstrates tailored teaching methods such as discussion, group work, Q&A activities.
+Resources should be relevant to the topic, age and accessibility of all learners.
+Gives learners opportunities to be independent such as choice, ownership, collaboration, peer learning, and positive reinforcement (this is not an exhaustive list).
+Distinction Can identify cues, both nonverbal and verbal, of learning needed and increase or decrease the level of resources.
 Assessment Applies observation methods and produces clear, accurate, and concise records and reports of observations.
 (K9, S10) Chooses and applies formative assessment method(s), appropriate to the learning activity.
 Provides accurate feedback to learners based on the formative assessment.
 (K8, S11, S16) Pass Gives verbal or written reports on observations made.
-Select the appropriate formative assessment method, such as observation, questioning, peer assessment or self-assessment, and gives feedback to learners (this is not an exhaustive list) .
+Select the appropriate formative assessment method, such as observation, questioning, peer assessment or self-assessment, this is not an exhaustive list and gives feedback to learners.